 The concept of smart buildings is not new.
 It has taken off decades ago together with the idea of smart cities.
 In turn, the market for smart building technology started growing relatively recently.
-And the leap it has made in the last couple of years is outstanding, largely due to the rapid development of IoT and big data technology.
+And the leap it has made in the last couple of years is outstanding, largely due to the rapid Internet of Things product development and big data technology.

 World-leading companies in manufacturing, construction, security and energy like Johnson Controls, Schindler, KONE and Assa Abloy strengthen this market and drive innovation and intelligence to the new buildings and redesigned facilities.

 Let’s find out why smart buildings have been getting so much attention and investment recently and what technologies and names stand behind the ongoing transformation.

 It would be hard to squeeze the whole diversity of characteristics and features of this concept into a unified smart building definition.
 Instead, we’ll use a broad explanation.

 Smart or intelligent building is an ecosystem (see

 - Automated.
 The core systems of a smart building such as HVAC, lighting, elevators, electricity are automated, self-regulated and self-managed.
 For example, lighting systems adjust to the changing natural light, residents’ activity and energy loads and maintain the perfect conditions without human supervision.

 - Driven by data.
 Data collected throughout the premises is the basis for the decisions automated systems make.
 This is why the majority of smart building solutions are sensor-based and imply tracking various conditions from air quality to the presence or motion detected in a space.